graphql-markdown/graphql-markdown/docs/get-started.md

 npm run docusaurus graphql-to-doc
 ```

 The `npm run docusaurus graphql-to-doc` command generates MDX files locally from your GraphQL schema.
-The possible command's flags are documented in [settings](/docs/settings).
+The possible command flags are documented in [settings](/docs/settings).